klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/sendtx_account_update.md

 | transactionObject | Object | The transaction object to send. |
 | callback | Function | (optional) Optional callback, returns an error object as the first parameter and the result as the second. |

-A transaction object of type`ACCOUNT_UPDATE` has the following structure:
+A transaction object of type `ACCOUNT_UPDATE` has the following structure:
+Note that when you provide the new key, you should provide just one of the below depending on the key type.
+If more than one are given, you will receive a 'duplicated key` error.
+From caver-js v1.2.0, using `key` with `AccountForUpdate` instance is recommended.
+- key
+- legacyKey
+- publicKey
+- multisig
+- roleTransactionKey, roleAccountUpdateKey, roleFeePayerKey
+- failKey

 | Name | Type | Description |
 | --- | --- | --- |